Murray Football Netball League: History

+In 1958, Berrigan FC proposed that an official MFL Thirds competition be formed and that the Murray League Seconds Eighteen FA be taken over by the MFL.
+Both proposals were defeated, but the MFL Reserves competition went onto supersede the Murray League Seconds Eighteen FA for the start of the 1959 football season.

+In July, 1960, the Murray FL senior football representative side (18.8 - 116), led by Les Mogg defeated St Kilda (15.14 - 104) at Tocumwal.

 Former Jerilderie player, Bill Brownless kicked 148 goals and was runner up in the 1985 O’Dwyer Medal, before making his debut with Geelong Football Club in 1986.

 In 1995 Cobram football and netball club won seniors, reserves, fourths, and all netball side grand finals.
 9 out of 10 grand finals for the season.

 Following the disbanding of the Echuca Football League, Echuca United and Moama joined the league in 1997.

 In 2006 Tongala and Rumbalara made their debut with the league.
 Tongala was previously in the Goulburn Valley Football League and Rumbalara was in the now-defunct Central Goulburn Football League.

 The 2008 premiership was won by Nathalia to complete 4 in a row premiership wins.
 Nathalia repeated this effort in 2018 and went one further in 2019, achieving 5 premierships a row.

 Nathalia is the only team to complete 5 premierships in a row.
 Nathalia alongside Deniliquin are the only teams to complete 4 in a row with Nathalia achieving this feat twice.

 In 2018 Tungamah, Shepparton East and Katandra joined the Murray Football League after leaving the new merging Picola & District Football League due to their affiliation dispute with AFL Goulburn Murray.
 Shepparton East moved onto the Kyabram & District Football League at the beginning of the 2019 season.